How to Grow Hot Peppers and Sweet Peppers

 Growing sweet peppers

 Your pepper plants should be spaced 12-20 inches apart in the garden.
 They are a great choice if you have a small space to garden in.
 They grow great with basil, chives, lettuce and carrots.
 There are other plants peppers like, but these are great for natural pest control because they repel what likes to eat peppers.

 For bigger peppers and a bigger harvest, you need plenty of sun.
 Don’t try to grow your hot or sweet peppers in partial sun.
 They love sun and they love heat.

 Sweet and hot peppers also like consistent watering.
 Just water once a week and water deeply.
 Click here to see how to water your garden.
 A thick layer of mulch around established pepper plants will help you keep the moisture consistent as well.

 Peppers like a good fertilizer so use lots of compost or some organic fertilizer to help them produce.
 Once they begin to set flowers, don’t use too much nitrogen-heavy fertilizer because they will produce lots of green matter, but not as many flowers that turn into fruit.

 Peppers generally do not need staking.

 Peppers can be harvested at any stage.
 You can eat them as small or as large as you like, they are tasty any time.
 Peppers will begin green and as they mature, they will usually turn red or another maturity color.

-Green bell peppers at the grocery store are the immature fruit that turns red, orange or yellow later.
+Green bell peppers at the grocery store are immature fruit that turns red, orange, or yellow later.
 The riper they are the sweeter they are.
 Green bell peppers are generally more bitter.